Combining Two Repositories

 happened in the backend directory right from the beginning.

-Similarly, the content of the app-frontend
+Similarly, the content of the app-frontend directory can be moved to

-directory as follows.
+the frontend directory as follows.

 cd app-frontend